ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 Installation from the conda lock file
 =====================================

+The conda lock file is an alternative to the ``environment.yml`` file used in the :ref:`installation from source instructions <install_from_source>`.
+All other steps in those installation instructions are the same.

-A fast conda environment creation is possible using the provided conda lock file.
-This is a secure alternative to the installation from source, whenever the conda environment can not be created for some reason.
-A conda lock file is an explicit environment file that contains pointers to dependency packages as they are hosted on the Anaconda cloud;
+The conda lock file can be used to install the dependencies of ESMValTool whenever the conda environment defined by ``environment.yml`` can not be solved for some reason.
+A conda lock file is a reproducible environment file that contains links to dependency packages as they are hosted on the Anaconda cloud;
-these have frozen version numbers, build hashes, and channel names, parameters established at the time of the conda lock file creation, so may be obsolete after a while, but they allow for a robust environment creation while they're still up-to-date.
+these have frozen version numbers, build hashes, and channel names.
+These parameters are established at the time of the conda lock file creation, so may be outdated after a while.
-We regenerate these lock files every 10 days through automatic Pull Requests (or more frequently, since the automatic generator runs on merges on the main branch too), so to minimize the risk of dependencies becoming obsolete.
-Conda environment creation from a lock file is done just like with any other environment file:
+Therefore, we regenerate these lock files every 10 days through automatic Pull Requests (or more frequently, since the automatic generator runs on merges on the ``main`` branch too), to minimize the risk of dependencies becoming outdated.

+Conda environment creation from a lock file is done with the following command:

 .. code-block:: bash